Jenil-Desai/Inkwell/README.md

 ---

-### Enjoy exploring and contributing to the Medium Clone!
+### Enjoy exploring and contributing to the Inkwell!